nemoarchive/documentation/submit_data.md

 ### Submitting Data

 #### Currently accepted data types
 NeMO accepts both raw and derived data types of the file extensions [listed here](https://github.com/nemoarchive/documentation/blob/master/file_extensions.md).
-If you plan to submit data extensions not currently on this list, please let us know ahead of time to avoid processing delays, by emailing nemo@som.umaryland.edu.
+If you plan to submit data extensions not currently on this list, please let us know ahead of time to avoid manifest upload and/or processing delays, by emailing nemo@som.umaryland.edu.

 Depending on the size of your submission, it may be preferable to submit data files individually or within a tarball.
 Either is fine.
 We don't pre-define any specific directory structure for your submission, however we ask that you do not submit tarballs within a tarball, as that will delay processing.
 Files will be reorganized during ingest based on metadata provided in the manifest.